seatable-data/manual/config/enterprise/ldap.md

 * LDAP_BASE_DN: In the organizational structure of the LDAP server, the unique name (Distingushed Name, DN for short) of the root node used to query users.
 All users under this node can access SeaTable.
 * LDAP_ADMIN_DN: The DN of the user used to query the information in the LDAP server.
 This user should have sufficient authority to access all information under BASE.
 It is generally recommended to use LDAP/AD administrator.
 * LDAP_ADMIN_PASSWORD: The password of the user corresponding to USER_DN.
-* LDAP_USER_UNIQUE_ID：The unique ID of the user in LDAP, ObjectGUID in AD, EntryUUID attribute should be used for other LDAP servers
+* LDAP_USER_UNIQUE_ID：The unique ID of the user in LDAP.
+You should use ObjectGUID for AD.
+EntryUUID attribute should be used for other LDAP servers
 * LDAP_LOGIN_ATTR: Used as the attribute for users to log in to LDAP in SeaTable.
 If you log in via email, you can use the 'mail' attribute or the 'userPrincipalName'.
 If you want to log in with a Windows username, you can use the 'sAMAccountName' attribute.
 * LDAP_USER_FIRST_NAME_ATTR：Used to splice the user's nickname
 * LDAP_USER_LAST_NAME_ATTR：Used to splice the user's nickname